the-machine-hall/pipdu/share/doc/pipdu/software-installation.md

 ## Configure access to the PiPDU shell via SSH and serial console ##

 1. Change the shell of the pipdu user to `/usr/bin/pipdush`, either via modifying `/etc/passwd` directly or by using `chsh`.
-This already allows acces via SSH by providing username and password of the pipdu user.
+This already allows access via SSH by providing username and password of the pipdu user.
 You can also make use of public SSH keys in addition.

 2. To also enable access via a serial console, add a usb to serial converter to the Raspberry Pi (**before* starting up for pre B+ Raspberry Pis).
 Then add a line similar to the following to `/etc/inittab`:
 ```